twolodzko/twolodzko.github.io/_posts/2022-01-14-eafp-vs-lbyl.md

 cases may be more readable and sometimes considered as [more idiomatic in Python][idiomatic-python] and other modern languages.
 Both styles are best illustrated with an example.
 Say that we are implementing a function that needs to divide two numbers, so it could fail due to `ZeroDivisionError`.
-Below, I marked with `+` the additional steps will be taken when the exception would not appear, and with `-` the steps that are taken when it would appear.
+Below, I marked with `+` the additional steps that will be taken when the exception would not appear, and with `-` the steps that are taken when it would appear.
 To look before we leap, we would check if the number is non-zero and only then run the division.

 ```diff